Kinoba/github-actions/README.md

 >  An action to pass tests (from default test script) on a repository and check for errors

+- tests-cypress

+>  An action to run Cypress tests (from the default ci:test:cypress script) on a repository and check for errors

 - build-static

 >  An action to build static production app on a repository and check for errors